telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 > Its value depend on the request operation type: `update` for updates,
 > `append` for creation and `delete` for deletion.
 Its type is always `Text`.

-Current Orion implementation only supports the "update" case.
-Other cases will be supported upon completion of [this issue](https://github.com/telefonicaid/fiware-orion/issues/1494).
+Current Orion implementation supports "update" and "append".
+The "delete" case will be supported upon completion of [this issue](https://github.com/telefonicaid/fiware-orion/issues/1494).